 Once schools have achieved Healthy Schools Status they can move on to the next level which enables them to understand and improve the specific health and wellbeing needs of their pupils.

 Schools will identify the main health priorities for their pupils and devise new enhanced projects, practices and interventions to target these priorities.
-Example health priorities might include healthy weight, emotional health and wellbeing, and oral health.
+Example health priorities might include healthy eating and food education, increasing physical activity levels and emotional wellbeing and mental health.

 PSHE and Wellbeing

 SECONDARY SCHOOL PSHE COORDINATOR: "Thanks Andrew - really useful session - never worked in this borough before and this is by far the best support provision!"

 For an individual school this support can include: